fhnw-bacnet-it/transport-binding-ws/README.md

 ##Build
 1. Make BACnetIT/WSBinding the current directory.
 2. Note that the project WSBinding has a dependency to project Stack, so ensure that both project are stored at the same level in the BACnetIT folder.
-3. Build/Download all the .jar files using Gradle Wrapper: ```./gradlew build```
+3. Build/Download all the .jar files using Gradle Wrapper: ```./gradlew build -x test```
-4. ...
+4. Find all needed jars under build/distributions

 ## Example
 ### Description
 Setup a BACnet/IT Stack using Websocket as Transport Binding.
 This example doesn't use BACnet4j primitives, instead a WhoIsRequest is represented as a byte array.

-To build that example the Stack and WSBinding builds have to be in classpath.
+### Preparation
+Ensure the builded jars are in java class path.

+#### Setup stack on localhost at port 8080

 ```java
 final ConnectionFactory connectionFactory = new ConnectionFactory();